 Part Two: Canada in the World and Sound Use of Evidence

-- This part probes the state of the world and Canada’s place in it.
-We explore the impact of international trends on public management, governance and leadership, looking in turn at Canada’s place in North America, its relations with Asia, Europe and Latin America and its multilateral roles as well as defense, global security, and international development.
+- This part probes the world and Canada’s place in it.
+We explore, in turn, the state of affairs and trends in North America, conditions in Asia, Europe and Latin America, and such multilateral themes as trade, defence, global security, and international development.
 We focus on deepening awareness of the world, but also on the related roles and opportunities for Canada.

-- Through this part we also examine the nature of evidence and the practice of risk management in formulating policy and applying legislation, including the interplay of policy analysis, research, public opinion, and political leadership.
-Applications in the fields of science and regulation, economic and social policy, and intelligence are explored.
+- We also examine the nature of evidence and the practice of risk management in formulating policy and applying legislation, including the interplay of policy analysis, research, public opinion, and political leadership.
+Applications in the fields of science and regulation, economic and social policy and intelligence are explored.

-Throughout the two parts we keep coming back to the crosscutting theme of Personal and Leadership Development.
-Successful leadership has a critical emotional and interpersonal dimension.
-Thus we provide individual coaching (up to six hours per participant), which allows participants to concentrate on addressing individual areas for improvement as leaders, and on developing strategies for making progress.
-An opportunitiy to participate in group coaching will be offered as well.
+Throughout the two parts, we keep returning to the crosscutting theme of leadership.
+Successful leadership has a critical emotional and interpersonal dimension, and we offer coaching, which assists participants to concentrate on areas for improvement.
+Two opportunities to participate in group coaching in a residential setting will be offered.

-Complementing our sessions at Odell House are two one-week (plus travel time) study tours.
-The first study tour is a visit to London and another European capital to explore approaches to redesigning public services and the public service in the UK and another European country under conditions of fiscal stress.
+Complementing our sessions at Odell House are three one-week (plus travel time) study tours.
+The first study tour is a visit to London and another European capital to explore governance and public management practices and the civil service in the UK and another European country.
 The second takes us to Washington and New York City (or another major American city) to focus on global issues and institutions, such as the United Nations, the International Monetary Fund and the World Bank, and to visit world-leading think tanks and centres of expertise.
-There will also be one or two other Canadian cities such as Victoria, Calgary, Whitehorse or Yellowknife.
-One or two regular sessions may be held in locations such as Toronto or Calgary to facilitate access to exceptional presenters.
+The third will be to Vancouver and one or two other Canadian cities such as Victoria, Calgary, Whitehorse or Yellowknife.
+One or two regular sessions may be held in locations such as Toronto, Kitchener-Waterloo or Montreal to facilitate access to exceptional presenters.

-The Certificate Program concludes with two final sessions designed to review and consolidate the learnings of the program, from both parts of the program, cross-cutting theme of leadership, the intensive briefings, the coaching, and reflections on the participants’ developing leadership practices.
+The program concludes with two final sessions designed to review and consolidate the learnings of the Program, from all parts of the Program, including the coaching, and reflections on the participants’ developing leadership practices.